atopos0627/rocketsockets/README.md

 # About

 The rocketsockets project is an attempt to create a simple, yet scalable socket server based on event loops.
-It was created specifically to power OWIN hosts with abstracted, sockety goodness so that as projects like Joyent's OIO mature, they can be used to improve the performance of rocketsockets without having to change how OWIN hosts talk to the network layer.
+It was created specifically to power OWIN hosts with abstracted, sockety goodness so that as projects like Joyent's liboio mature, they can be used to improve the performance of rocketsockets without having to change how OWIN hosts talk to the network layer.

 # So Simple